Basement Floor Epoxy in Hillsborough

 Basement Floor Epoxy FAQ for Hillsborough

-Can you coat a basement on clay soil?
+Can you coat a basement on Hillsborough clay soil?

 Yes.
-Clay soil is the norm in Hillsborough.
-We test for moisture vapor, assess the severity, and apply mitigation primer when needed.
-The coating system is built for those conditions.
+Clay soil is the norm here.
+We test for moisture vapor emission, assess the severity, and apply vapor-mitigation primer when the numbers require it.
+The coating system is designed to work on clay-soil slabs with or without a membrane.

-What if the basement has had water before?
+What if our basement has had water or flooding before?

 We need to understand the source.
-If it is vapor-driven from the water table, mitigation primer handles it.
-If water enters through walls or floor cracks, those pathways need to be resolved first.
+If moisture enters through the slab as vapor from the water table, mitigation primer handles it.
+If water enters through wall cracks or the floor-wall joint, those pathways need to be resolved first.
+We assess during the site visit and tell you exactly what needs to happen before coating.

 What finish works best for a damp basement?

-Solid color or grind-and-seal with vapor-mitigation primer underneath.
-Metallic is an option once moisture is controlled.
-Flake works well for utility basements where aesthetics are secondary.
+Solid color or grind-and-seal with vapor-mitigation primer underneath are the most practical choices for damp conditions.
+Metallic finishes are an option once moisture is controlled.
+Flake works well for rec rooms and home gyms where you want texture and durability.

 Get a quote for your Hillsborough basement floor